 11. A Gondola Ride, just Like Venice in Portugal

-Venice isn’t the only city intertwined by pretty canals.
+Venice isn’t the only city intertwined with pretty canals.
 On a smaller scale, the northern Portuguese city of Aveiro is also filled with picturesque waterways that you can discover on a relaxing gondola ride.
 Read about our experience in Exploring the Canals of Venice

 12. Adventures on Madeira